Coleen Sommer

 Coleen Sommer (born June 6, 1960, in Los Angeles) is a retired high jumper from the United States, who was born as Coleen Rienstra.
 She represented her native country at the 1988 Summer Olympics in Seoul, South Korea.
 She set her personal best at 2.00 metres indoors on 1982-02-14 in Ottawa.

+Sommer competed for the Arizona State Sun Devils track and field team.